oxnr/awesome-analytics/README.md

 * [Freeboard](https://github.com/Freeboard/freeboard) - open source real-time dashboard builder for IOT and other web mashups.
 * [Geckboard](https://www.geckoboard.com/) - dashboard for key metrics in one place.
 * [Ducksboard](https://ducksboard.com/) - visualize and share the data that matters most to you and your team.
+* [Looker](http://looker.com/) - business intelligence software to empower business users to discover data, perform their own analysis, and visualize and dashboard their findings.

 # Other Awesome Lists
 - Other awesome lists [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness).